 Are Your Muscles Tight or Weak?

 Oftentimes our muscles can be “perceived” as tight due to an underlying strength or stability deficit.
 Just because the muscle feels tight, does not always mean it needs to be loosened or lengthened.
-Sometimes muscles feel tight due to a subconscious attempt to provide additional stability to the joint – but the actual length of that muscle is normal.
+Often, muscles feel tight due to a subconscious attempt to provide additional stability to the joint – but the actual length of that muscle is normal.
 In order to counteract this feeling of tightness, we need to find and strengthen the muscle or group of muscles that are not providing the adequate strength and stability to the joint involved.
 Ready to get started and have your muscles evaluated?
-Contact us for help!

 Another interesting example of perceived tightness comes from people with hypermobility.
 Hypermobility refers to having “too much” mobility in the joints.
 Too much mobility is not inherently a bad thing, unless there is not enough stability to control the mobility.
 This type of joint mobility is often seen in people who are very flexible with little to no range of motion restrictions.
 With all of that mobility, the joints require significant amounts of stability to control the movement.
 Oftentimes, the surrounding muscles are not doing their job to provide adequate stability, therefore the affected muscles continue to feel chronically tight.
 Use the Beighton Score (here) to determine if you have joint hyper mobility.